 The first time you use Force of Nature, spray the equipment until it is soaked, then let dry (don't rinse).
 That will kill the odor-causing bacteria at its source.
 For on-going odor control, just spray Force of Nature after each use to prevent new odors from starting.

-Accidents on rugs, mattresses or fabrics
+Accidents or spills on rugs, mattresses or fabrics

-Spills on rugs & furniture
+Spills or stains on rugs & furniture

 Brass & Copper